- This event has passed.

 Speaker: Matt Lamanna, Assistant Curator of Vertebrate Paleontology, Carnegie Museum of Natural History

-In the 1990’s, 130 million-years-old Early Cretaceous dinosaur fossils were discovered in shallow Adriatic Sea waters near Istria, Croatia.
-Approximately 200 bones, teeth, and bone fragments from at least three distinct dinosaur species were fount.
-Since then, little paleontological work has been conducted at the site.
-During the Early Cretaceous, this region of Croatia is thought to have been part of a Bahamas-like series of islands that in the modern world are often home to unique, highly unusual species.
-In October 2018, with funding support from the Carnegie Discoverers, a multinational team of paleontologists, geologists, scientific divers, and science educators conducted the first systematic paleontological survey of this underwater site.
-The results of this effort, which constitutes one of the world’s first-if not the first-underwater explorations for dinosaur fossils will be recounted.
+In the late 1980s, Early Cretaceous-aged (~130 million-year-old) dinosaur fossils were discovered in shallow waters of the Adriatic Sea on the coast of Istria, Croatia.
+Approximately 200 bones, teeth, and bone fragments from at least three distinct dinosaur species were found.
+Since then, however, little paleontological work has been conducted at the site.
+During the Early Cretaceous, this region of Croatia is thought to have been part of a Bahamas-like series of islands; in the modern world, such environments are often home to unique, highly unusual species.
+In October 2018, with funding support from the Carnegie Discoverers, a multinational team of paleontologists, geologists, scientific divers, and science educators conducted a paleontological survey of this Croatian site.
+In this presentation, Dr. Lamanna will recount results of this effort, which constitutes one of the world’s first underwater explorations for dinosaur fossils.